WRITE A REVIEW

 I don't think they are hard to blend at all.
 You're not supposed to put a lot of matte shadow or a dark shade on your brush, and then expect it to blend well.
 That goes for all eyeshadows, and not just L'oreal.
 For the drugstore, I think these are quite good.
 Dark shades have to go on in light layers so you can build the depth.
 This is a good palette for all skintones.
 It used to be for dark eyes, but now that this is supposedly part of the Studio Secrets line, it's for blue eyes.
 I think those eye color quad ideas don't make much sense really.
 Update: This shade has switched compacts and names several times.
 It used to be for dark eyes, then it was part of the Studio Secrets line, and NOW it's not even the same four shades.
 It's now four light cool toned shades.
 So, I guess this is discontinued as far as I'm concerned!
 What the hell is Loreal thinking?
 Couldn't they just name it something else to prevent confusion.

-The colors are ok as far as pigment goes, but they are all matte shades and are very hard to blend.
+Good thing I got this quad for about $3.00.
+It's probably one of the worst eyeshadow quads I've ever used.
+I expected much more from L'Oreal.The colors are ok as far as pigment goes, but they are all matte shades and are very hard to blend.
 Don't get me wrong - I knew these were matte shades when I bought it, but I thought they would be much better quality.

 Popular Eye Shadows